-- Built-in PTM: PEAKS comes equipped with a library of possible post-translational modifications.
-These can be incorporated into a de novo analysis at the click of a button. - Customized PTM: If the post-translational modification we are looking for is not in the PEAKS PTM set, we may create our own entry, or modify an existing one.
-This will appear as a customized PTM in the set. - PTM library: A listing of all possible (built-in and custom entered) post-translational modifications that PEAKS can use as a part of its analysis.
+Built-in PTM: PEAKS comes equipped with a library of possible post-translational modifications.
+These can be incorporated into a de novo analysis at the click of a button.

+Customized PTM: If the post-translational modification we are looking for is not in the PEAKS PTM set, we may create our own entry, or modify an existing one.
+This will appear as a customized PTM in the set.